beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 >
 > Pete Muir, 27 October 2011

+&nbsp;

+> Another idea would be to integrate BV/CDI via a CDI-aware `ConstraintValidatorFactory` to be provided by CDI runtimes:

+    ValidatorFactory factory = Validation
+        .byDefaultProvider()
+        .configure()
+            .constraintValidatorFactory( new CdiAwareConstraintValidatorFactory( beanManager ) )
+        .buildValidatorFactory();

+> That way the integration is completely managed by the CDI-side. `Validator` and `ValidatorFactory` are already
+> built-in beans in CDI so this wouldn't add much complexity IMO (and we wouldn't have a circular reference between
+> the specs).
+The CDI runtime would use this factory whenever a `Validator` or `ValidatorFactory` is retrieved.
+>
+> Gunnar Morling, 31 October 2011

 ### Make sure the interaction contract between Bean Validation and CDI is well defined

 Talk to Pete and review discussions between JPA 2.1 and CDI.
 An example of interaction is defined